Department of Classical Studies

 Honors in the Major

 The department encourages work toward graduation with Honors in the Major.
-For students majoring in Classical Civilization, the primary requirement is successful completion of a two-semester program of directed research and writing in their senior year, culminating in an honors thesis and oral defense with a minimum of two examiners.
+For students majoring in Classical Civilization, the primary requirement is successful completion of a two-term program of directed research and writing in their senior year, culminating in an honors thesis and oral defense with a minimum of two examiners.
 The thesis should exhibit knowledge of primary and secondary sources, with bibliography (if a research paper), or the equivalent at the discretion of the readers, and ordinarily it should not exceed 10,000 words.
-For students completing a written honors project, the submission of a detailed outline by the end of the fall semester of their senior year is also required.
-For students majoring in Latin, Ancient Greek, or Ancient Greek & Latin, with advisor approval students may choose a two-semester program of directed research and writing or fulfill the requirement for honors through graduate courses, including at least one seminar course and one course with a substantial research component.
+For students completing a written honors project, the submission of a detailed outline by the end of the fall term of their senior year is also required.
+For students majoring in Latin, Ancient Greek, or Ancient Greek & Latin, with advisor approval students may choose a two-term program of directed research and writing or fulfill the requirement for honors through graduate courses, including at least one seminar course and one course with a substantial research component.

 In order to qualify for any of these honors tracks, students must have a cumulative GPA of at least 3.0 and a department GPA of no less than 3.4, must submit an application to their Faculty Project Advisor in the spring of their junior year, and must have approval from the Director of Undergraduate Studies and Department Chair.